 “We’re seeing more products tailored to millennials, not only with healthier snacks and vegan options, but grab-and-go grocery items like produce, prepared meals and locally-sourced food,” says Sandi Dzirbik, Director of Sales at Commercial Zone.
 “We’re even working with a client that has added a coffee shop with free wifi, transforming their store into a comfortable gathering space instead of a grab-and-go experience.”

 As c-stores begin to embrace a retail and grocery aesthetic, their approach to fixtures and furniture is also evolving.
 An upscale look with strong and consistent branding is starting to become an increasingly important part of the shift.

 “We see more and more clients searching for a cohesive, higher-end look and feel – both inside and outside their stores,” says Dzirbik.
 “They’re interested in metal or engineered wood instead of plastic for their containers or benches.
 They want wicker baskets and custom, branded displays – things more common in the retail arena.
 And they’re very focused on maintaining cleanliness and minimizing clutter.”

 Cleanliness is more important than ever

 It’s hard to deliver on an upscale customer experience if your store is filled with clutter or has trash on the floor.
-That’s why cleanliness is becoming a big priority for the next generation of c-stores.
+That’s why cleanliness and effective trash containers is becoming a big priority for the next generation of c-stores.